ClearBlade/hardware-reference-kit/README.md

 2. In your pre-existing system, create a service user account with any email account.
 Example: provisioner@clearblade.com.

-3. Grant this user a role with Edge Create permissions.
+3. Grant this user a role with Edge Create and Deployment Read permissions.

 4. Configure a Deployment that is applied to 'All Current and Future Edges'